Eating Well on Dialysis

 Power up on protein with dialysis

-This is the opposite of what you do when you are at the earlier stages of chronic kidney disease.
-Now that you’re on dialysis, your protein needs are much higher.
+Now that you’re on dialysis, your protein needs are typically much higher.
 That’s because you lose protein during treatments.

 High-protein snacks for a dialysis dietMini meals and snacks can be a great way to fit more protein into your day.